 Today, while volunteer host jobs are still available, many public campgrounds are run by private companies under special concession contracts.
 Unlike the government, private for-profit companies cannot legally accept volunteer labor (to learn more about labor law and camp hosting, see here).
 Most of these private companies now pay their work campers by the hour.
 Typically, camp hosts will work a certain number of hours (10-20) a week for their site, after which they are paid an hourly wage.
 The net result is that work campers will typically get their site plus $500-$800 a month in wages.

-RRM is one of the largest private employers of camp hosts, employing over 450 camp hosts from all over the country.
-RRM employs hosts at over 175 parks in 10 states, in some of the most beautiful locations in the country.
-Don’t look for us on a concrete pad next to the Interstate Highway — all our locations are in National Forests, National Parks or State Parks.
+RRM-CLM is considered the largest private employers of camp hosts in the US.
+RRM-CLM employs hosts at close to 500 locations in 13 different states in some of the most beautiful locations in the country.
+Don’t look for us on a concrete pad next to the Interstate Highway — all our locations are in National Forests, National Parks, or State Parks.